hneycmb/hneycmb.github.io/README.md

 - creating and naming directories and html files.
 - adding headings, links to the recipe pages, images, paragraphs, and ordered and unordered lists to the body.
+- using the external CSS method.
+- using properties such as color, background color, and etcetera.